OctopusDeploy/docs/docs/administration/octopus-dsc/tentacle-agent.md

 ### Properties

-Below is the list of properties that you can be used to customise your script.
+Below is the list of properties that you can be used to customize your script.

 | Property                      | Type                                                       | Default Value                                                 | Description |
 | ----------------------------- | ---------------------------------------------------------- | ------------------------------------------------------------- | ------------|